peteroupc/peteroupc.github.io/morealg.md

 <a id=Pushdown_Automata_for_Square_Root_Like_Functions></a>
 ### Pushdown Automata for Square-Root-Like Functions

 A _pushdown automaton_ is a state machine that keeps a stack of symbols.
-In this section, the input for this automaton is a stream of flips of a coin that shows heads with probability _&lambda;_, and the output is 0 or 1 depending on which state the automaton ends up in when it empties the stack (Mossel and Peres 2005)<sup>[**(8)**](#Note8)</sup>.
+In this document, the input for this automaton is a stream of flips of a coin that shows heads with probability _&lambda;_, and the output is 0 or 1 depending on which state the automaton ends up in when it empties the stack (Mossel and Peres 2005)<sup>[**(8)**](#Note8)</sup>.
 That paper shows that a pushdown automaton, as defined here, can simulate only _algebraic functions_, that is, functions that can be a solution of a system of polynomial equations.
 The [**appendix**](#Pushdown_Automata_and_Algebraic_Functions) defines these machines in more detail and has proofs on which algebraic functions are possible with pushdown automata.

 The following algorithm extends the square-root construction of Flajolet et al. (2010)<sup>[**(9)**](#Note9)</sup>, takes an input coin with probability of heads _&lambda;_, and returns 1 with probability&mdash;